uofa-cmput404/uofa-cmput404.github.io/content/general/project.md

     * When the node that has the information sends it other relevant nodes, without being requested.
 * Pull
     * When the node that needs the information requests from the node that has it.
+* FQID - Fully Qualified ID
+    * The full URL of that object
+    * It is completely unique
+* Serial
+    * Any string that that can be combined with other parts of a URL to form a FQID
+    * Not in any particular format (though it needs to be compatible with URLs)
+    * Is **not** unique
+        * Two different authors on two different nodes could be both serial #123
+        * Two different posts from two different authors could be both serial c4f71e54-7b41-448e-a4fb-031f1a20007b

 Frontend/API Visibility | Admin             | Friend        | Follower       | Everyone <!-- @LT-IGNORE:CONSECUTIVE_SPACES@ @LT-IGNORE:WHITESPACE_RULE@ -->